rydmike/flex_color_picker/README.md

   };
 ```

-We add a variable for a our dialog picked color and define a start value for it.
+We add a variable for a our dialog picked color `dialogPickerColor` and set a start value for it.

 ```dart
 class _ColorPickerPageState extends State<ColorPickerPage> {